 IEP IN EFFECT.
 At the beginning of each school year the local educational agency has in effect an IEP for each child with a disability within its jurisdiction.
 The local educational agency ensures that a meeting to develop an IEP and determine placement is conducted within 30 days of determination that the child is a child with a disability.
 The local educational agency ensures an IEP is in effect before special education and related services are provided to children with disabilities and is implemented as soon as possible following the meetings at which the IEP is developed.
-The local educational agency develops and implements an IEP for each child with a disability served by that agency including children placed in or referred to a private school or facility by the local educational agency.
+The local educational agency including children placed in or referred to a private school or facility by the local educational agency.